 Tip: To enable Flow to create symlinks on Windows Server 2008 and higher you need to do some extra configuration.
 In IIS you need to configure Authentication for your site configuration to use a specific user in the Anonymous Authentication setting.
 The configured user should also be allowed to create symlinks using the local security policy Local Policies > User Rights Assignments > Create symbolic links

 Flow's persistence mechanism requires a database supported by Doctrine DBAL.
+Make sure to use at least 10.2.2 for MariaDB, and 5.7.7 when using MySQL.

 PHP